Michigan forest habitat illustrating mixed cover and understory conditions relevant to wildlife management.

 Population Assessment & Monitoring

-With a primary focus on game species, and additional species considered on a case by case basis, these assessments are designed to support habitat decisions, harvest strategies, and long term management goals.
-Emphasis is placed on repeatable, field tested approaches that allow wildlife use and population trends to be evaluated through time.
+With a primary focus on game species, and additional species considered on a case by case basis, these assessments are designed to support habitat decisions, inform harvest strategies, and guide long term management goals.
+Emphasis is placed on consistent, field tested methods that allow conditions and wildlife use to be tracked and compared over time.

 Trail camera image documenting Michigan whitetail deer activity used for population monitoring and hunt planning.